vampyren/PIVX/doc/step-by-step-tutorial-for-linux-self-compiling-process.md

 **That's it, you can now play around with the latest version of PIVX Core Wallet directly compiled from master branch!**

 ---------------------------------------------
-### COMPILING THE WALLET AGAIN WHEN YOU HAVE THE OLD VERSION ALREADY COMPILED
+## COMPILING THE WALLET AGAIN WHEN YOU HAVE THE OLD VERSION ALREADY COMPILED

+Open the Terminal (command line) and type line by line:

 ```
 cd Downloads